secretmtgdev/Home/README.md

 - <code>git push -f origin **_current branch name_**</code>

-Special thanks to Traversy Media for helping with the backend!
+Special thanks to Brad from Traversy Media for helping with the backend!